Skip to main content

 Limitation

-Similar to other analytics services in the Web2 environment, an Orbiter accepts data submitted from any source as long as the requested payload matches the expected format, and the targeted satellite is configured to accept analytics.
+Similar to other analytics services, an Orbiter accepts data submitted from any source as long as the requested payload matches the expected format, and the targeted satellite is configured to accept analytics.
 This is because the origin of the HTTP request cannot be accessed, for a valid reason – to prevent tracking.
 Therefore, calls cannot be limited to the domain of your dapps.

 Consequently, this leaves the canister open to potential attacks that can pollute the data and consume cycles.
 For this reason, we recommend the following: